Conservation of Momentum

 Objects Bouncing Apart:

-Example: On a pool table, the white ball (mass of ) is moving at and collides with the stationary red ball ().
-The balls collide and move off in the same direction.
-If we know that the red ball moves at , we can calculate how fast the white ball must be moving:
+Example: On a pool table, the white ball, mass of , is moving at and collides with a stationary red ball, mass .
+After the collision the red ball moves off at .
+We can use conservation of momentum to calculate the white ball's speed after the collision.

-The total momentum before the collision would just be the momentum of the white ball, as the red ball is stationary:
+The total momentum before the collision is the total of the momentum of the white ball and the red ball = .
+The momentum of the red ball before is zero as it is not moving, .

 Worked Example:

 Two cars collide head-on.
 Car X () is travelling right at before the collision and car Y () is travelling left at .
-They stick together.
-Calculate their velocity after collision.
+They stick together after the collision and move off together.
+Calculate the velocity at which they move off together after the collision.

 Answer: